 After each configuration session, be sure to set DIP switch 1 to the 'OFF' position.
 Otherwise, the unit will not transmit any data.

 6.3 Web Graphic User Interface

-Please see previous chapter to log-in the Device Server / Managed Media Converter via web browser.
+Please see the previous chapter to log-in to the Device Server / Managed Media Converter via the web browser interface.

 6.3.1 System Information